AbedMohsen/Books/README.md

 ## Description

 A React app that adds, edits, and removes users's input as a book title.
-It applies Hooks and a custom Hook including: useState, useEffect, and useCallback to handle and re-render the current state of the app.
+It applies hooks and a custom hook including: useState, useEffect, and useCallback to handle and re-render the current state of the app.
 Furthermore, it utilises a JSON server to store data and Axios to make requests to the API.

 ## Acknowledgments